 - Grab a medium sized mixing bowl.
 Add cheeses and one large egg to the bowl and stir everything together.

-- Start by spreading some tomato sauce in the bottom of your casserole dish, this will help to prevent sticking.
+- Spread some tomato sauce in the bottom of your casserole dish, this will help to prevent sticking.

 - Add eggplant “noodles” and cover them with ricotta mixture.
 Repeat until ingredients are used up.